Azure-Samples/cognitive-services-python-sdk-samples/README.md

 4. Set up the environment variable `NEWSSEARCH_SUBSCRIPTION_KEY` with your key if you want to execute NewsSearch tests.
 4. Set up the environment variable `VIDEOSEARCH_SUBSCRIPTION_KEY` with your key if you want to execute VideoSearch tests.
 4. Set up the environment variable `WEBSEARCH_SUBSCRIPTION_KEY` with your key if you want to execute WebSearch tests.
-4. Set up the environment variable `COMPUTERVISION_SUBSCRIPTION_KEY` with your key if you want to execute SpellCheck tests.
+4. Set up the environment variable `COMPUTERVISION_SUBSCRIPTION_KEY` with your key if you want to execute Computer Vision tests.
 You might override too `COMPUTERVISION_LOCATION` (westcentralus by default).
-4. Set up the environment variable `CONTENTMODERATOR_SUBSCRIPTION_KEY` with your key if you want to execute SpellCheck tests.
+4. Set up the environment variable `CONTENTMODERATOR_SUBSCRIPTION_KEY` with your key if you want to execute Content Moderator tests.
 You might override too `CONTENTMODERATOR_LOCATION` (westcentralus by default).

 ## Demo